Camarasaurus

 Camarasaurus supremus

-Genus Name Publication Cope, E. D. (1877).
-On a gigantic saurian from the Dakota eopoc of Colorado.
-Palaeontological Bulletin (25).
+Publication On a gigantic saurian from the Dakota eopoc of Colorado.

 Characteristics

-Camarasaurus was one of the most prosperous sauropods in Late Jurassic North America.
+Camarasaurus was one of the most prosperous sauropodomorphs in North America during the Late Jurassic.

-Its total length was 15-23m, with an estimated weight of 20 tons, though it was not particularly large for a Late Jurassic sauropod.
+Its total length was 15-23m.
+Its estimated weight reached 20 tons, which was not particularly large for a Late Jurassic sauropod.

 Camarasaurus tooth fossil

-The teeth of Camarasaurus were thicker and stronger than those of Diplodocus.
-A 2006 publication revealed that their teeth were replaced every 62 days on average.
+Camarasaurus's teeth were thicker and more robust compared to those of Diplodocus.
+According to a 2006 publication, it was found that their teeth were replaced every 62 days on average.

-Like other sauropods, stones (gastroliths) to aid digestion have been found in its stomach, but the strong teeth that were replaced so frequently suggest it may have eaten tougher plants or even chewed (masticated) vegetation in its mouth.
+Like other sauropodomorphs, stones (gastroliths) to aid digestion have been found in their stomachs, but the robust teeth that were replaced in short cycles suggest they may have eaten tougher vegetation or ground up plants in their mouths (chewing).

 Illustration of Camarasaurus